Results 1 - 10 from 155 for trade winds in 0.292 sec.

 The Dolphin Institute - Whale Participate: Location

 Maui, Molokai, Lanai, and Kahoolawe), this area is relatively well-sheltered from the predominant northeast trade winds.
 Water temperatures range from 75 to 78F.
-Abundant and diverse sea life is found on the coral reefs near shore.
-In short, Maui is one of the best places in the world to view humpback whales ...
+Abundant and diverse sea life is found on ...

 www.dolphin-institute.org